exaring/openconfig-streaming-telemetry-exporter/README.md

-# openconfig-streaming-telemetry-exporter
+# prom-telemetry-gw

-OpenConfig Streaming Telemetry Exporter
+Prometheus Telemetry Gateways is a Prometheus exporter that collects metrics from network devices using streaming telemetry.